 The full process works like this.

 Generally speaking, FDRPASVM will migrate a 3390-9 volume in about 3 minutes, depending on how busy it is.
 You can migrate several volumes at once, 20 concurrent migrates is not unusual.
+Innovation recently released a user experience note that stated that the user moved 64 3390-54 VM volumes in 14.9 minutes in a GDPS hyperswap environment.

 FDRPASVM supports migration of both Single System Image (SSI) clusters and non-SSI systems.
 When migrating an SSI system, you must run the FDRPAS MONITOR on all members of the SSI cluster, and you must update the PDVOL value in both the IPL parameters and the SAPL record.